Planning Your "Holidaze" Breakdown

 You will plan for the holiday parties both at work and home.
 You plan the gifts to give, and to who.
 You even plan on how to decorate the house.
 Why not plan for your “Holidaze” Break Down?

 Let’s be honest; we both know that at some point, your dreams of how your Holidays should be, and cold hard reality are going to crash into each other.
-It might be something as small as being told you have to work late on the night of your child’s Holiday program, or as large as dealing with your brother’s drinking problem, your mom’s way of needling you, or the sister you could never measure up to staying at your house for the Holidays.
+It might be something as small as being told you have to work late on the night of your child’s promised "we'll drive around and look at holiday lights" outing, or as large as dealing with your brother’s drinking problem that has gotten worse since the shutdown, your mom’s way of needling you, or the sister you could never measure up to staying at your house for the Holidays and She HAS Not Been Practicing Social Distancing!

 Let’s work together on a plan to minimize the broken hearts and maximize your response time.
 Ready?